murilloric/culverbot/README.md

 # ABOUT CULVERBOT

- - This is a coupled web app.
-The back-end is using the Google Cloud Platform and the fornt-end is Angular / Ionic
+ - This is a coupled web app (front-end and back-end on same server).
+The back-end is written in Python on the Webapp2 framework.
+The front-end is written in Javascript es5 on AngularJS v1.4.3 && Ionic, v1.2.0 framework.

 ### How to run on localhost